ory/sdk/clients/client/go/docs/NormalizedProjectRevision.md

 NewNormalizedProjectRevisionWithDefaults instantiates a new NormalizedProjectRevision object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountExperienceCustomTranslations

+`func (o *NormalizedProjectRevision) GetAccountExperienceCustomTranslations() []RevisionAccountExperienceCustomTranslation`

+GetAccountExperienceCustomTranslations returns the AccountExperienceCustomTranslations field if non-nil, zero value otherwise.

+### GetAccountExperienceCustomTranslationsOk

+`func (o *NormalizedProjectRevision) GetAccountExperienceCustomTranslationsOk() (*[]RevisionAccountExperienceCustomTranslation, bool)`

+GetAccountExperienceCustomTranslationsOk returns a tuple with the AccountExperienceCustomTranslations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceCustomTranslations

+`func (o *NormalizedProjectRevision) SetAccountExperienceCustomTranslations(v []RevisionAccountExperienceCustomTranslation)`

+SetAccountExperienceCustomTranslations sets AccountExperienceCustomTranslations field to given value.

+### HasAccountExperienceCustomTranslations

+`func (o *NormalizedProjectRevision) HasAccountExperienceCustomTranslations() bool`

+HasAccountExperienceCustomTranslations returns a boolean if a field has been set.

 ### GetAccountExperienceDefaultLocale